VisualError/LethalParrying/README.md

 **Note:** The keybind for parrying is currently fixed and cannot be changed.
 However, this will be addressed in a future update.

 ## Developer Notes
-**IMPORTANT NOTICE:** This mod is client-side and works on any server.
+**IMPORTANT NOTICE**: This mod is client-side and works on any server.
 Please use it responsibly and refrain from abusing its capabilities.
 Enjoy the enhanced gameplay experience, and ensure fair play within the community!
+**Update v1.0.3 Notice**: Incase you are having problems after the v1.0.3 update, check your `BepInEx/plugins` folder and delete `LethalParrying.dll` and keep `Ryokune.LethalParrying.dll`.
+Happy parrying!
 ### Plugin Details

 - **Plugin Name**: Lethal Parrying
-- **Plugin Version**: 1.0.1
+- **Plugin Version**: 1.0.3
 - **Plugin GUID**: Ryokune.LethalParrying

 ## Patch Notes